 TWM has developed two lists of movies which are available to attach to the assignment, one for United States History classes and another for World History classes.
 TWM offers Learning Guides for most of the recommended films; most of the Guides analyze the historical accuracy of the movie to which they relate.
 In addition, each of the recommended films have been selected for artistic merit.
 (TWM believes that teachers should be seen as role models who insist upon quality in the media they present.
 For some students, watching films assigned by a teacher will be their first exposure to movies of excellence.)

 TWM suggests that students review all of the questions on the Worksheet before they watch the film and that they take notes during several three to five minute breaks during the movie.

 And don't forget about novels!
 It's good for history students to read historical fiction.
 Try requiring students to read one or two novels of historical fiction per semester, perhaps coordinating with their ELA teachers.
 The prompts in TWM's Historical Fiction in Film Project can easily be modified to refer to a novel, rather than a movie or film.

-This section revised August 7, 2012.
-Written by James Frieden, TWM, and inspired by a project contributed by Suzanne Paulazzo, Social Studies Teacher, Leland High School, San Jose, Ca.
+This section last revised August 15, 2015.
+Written by James Frieden, TWM, and inspired by a project contributed by Suzanne Paulazzo, Social Studies Teacher, Leland High School, San Jose, California.